oneanupam/tf-gcp-training-lab/README.md

 -   [Required] `terraform apply -auto-approve` # To execute the actions proposed in a terraform plan to create, update, or destroy infrastructure.
 -   [Optional] `terraform destroy -auto-approve` # To destroy the created infrastructure.
 Specific resources can be destroyed using resource targeting.

+> [!CAUTION]
+> `terraform destroy -auto-approve` is destructuve in nature, kindly ensure to double check before using this command for any live environment.

 ## References
 - https://www.terraform.io/cli
 - https://www.terraform.io/language